mattermost/docs/source/deployment/on-boarding.rst

  - To enable and manage plugins, go to **System Console > Plugins**.
 Mattermost offers an `integration marketplace <https://integrations.mattermost.com/>`_ where you can see all available plugins available for upload.

-If your organization  requires more structure and project management artifacts for the implementation of Mattermost, please see our `implemenatation plan <https://docs.mattermost.com/getting-started/implementation_plan.html>`__
+If your organization  requires more structure and project management artifacts for the implementation of Mattermost, please see our `implementation plan <https://docs.mattermost.com/getting-started/implementation_plan.html>`__ .

 Important Administration Notes
 ------------------------------